NinjaBearStudioTech/Documentation/Writerside/topics/input/input_handling/ipt_input_handlers.md

 > **Boolean Value Conversion**
 >
-> The conversion function is an _autocast_ function, meaning you won't be able to find it in the context menu.
-Instead,
+> The conversion function is an _auto-cast_ function, meaning **you won't be able to find it in the context menu**!
+>
-> you must **drag** the Value parameter pin to the Branch's Condition parameter, to automatically create the conversion.
+> Instead, you must **drag** the Value parameter pin to the Branch's Condition parameter, to automatically create the conversion.
+{style="warning"}

-The following image shows the beginning of a custom **Input Handler** along with some strategies to access data from it.
+The following image shows a custom **Input Handler** and some strategies to access contextual data from it, like the player, controller and input values.

 <img src="ipt_create_handler_event.png" alt="Handler Function Example" thumbnail="true" border-effect="line"/>

-In the image above, you can see that the `HandleTriggeredEvent` function was implemented.
-From its input parameters, you can access relevant information:
+Here is a breakdown of each **input parameter** available in the function's signature:

 - **Manager**: The Actor Component assigned to the owning character invoking this handler.
 You can access your **Player Pawn**, **Controller** and **Ability System Component** from this component.
 - **Value**: Final Action value to be applied to the owning character.
 Make sure to access the value in a way that is coherent with the Input Action value type.
 - **Input Action**: Additional information about the Input Action that triggered this handler.
 - **Elapsed Time**: Total time the action has been evaluating triggering.
-Only relevant for Ongoing and Triggered events.
+Only relevant/available for **Ongoing** and **Triggered** events.

 > **Migrating Default Functions**
 >
 > When migrating default input code to Input Handlers, from one of the templates provided by Unreal Engine for example,
-> you will usually need to access the Character or its components.
+> you will usually need to access the **Character or its components**.
 >
-> You can access this instance through the Input Manager reference.
-Also, consider creating **interfaces** when needed if
+> You can access it through the Input Manager reference.
+Also, consider creating **interfaces** when needed, if you want
-> you want to reuse Handler between different types of Characters or Pawns.
+> to reuse the Handler across different types of Characters or Pawns.
+>
+> **Interfaces** are especially useful if your handler needs to work across different pawn types **without coupling to a
+> specific character class**.
 {style="note"}

 ### Compatibility Checks
 Handlers need to determine if they are compatible with an action or not.
 This can be done via the `CanHandle` function.

 The default handler already provides a behavior that checks if the Input Handler is compatible with the **Input Action** and **Trigger Event**, which are defined by the Handler's default properties, `InputActions` and `TriggerEvents`.

-the following image shows an additional check for a custom Input Action Data Asset that may contain project-specific information, that could even be used in the test itself.
+The following image shows an additional check for a custom Input Action Data Asset that may contain project-specific information, that could even be used in the test itself.

 <img src="ipt_create_handler_check.png" alt="Check Function Example" thumbnail="true" border-effect="line"/>